Article 1: Japanese Market Opportunity for Foreign Music

 Many foreign indies have been able to achieve a level of sales and fame in Japan that matches or even surpasses that in their home countries.

-Japanese Music Consumers - Will they buy my music in Japan?
+Japanese Music Consumers - Will they like my music in Japan?

 On Japanese mainstream radio you can hear an eclectic mix of music in Japanese, English, Spanish, and French from famous as well as unknown artists (maybe even from your own hometown).
 Even if the words cannot be fully understood, it is often the image, mood, style, and culture of the music and the personality of the artists that appeal to Japanese music consumers.

-Twenty One Pilots, Ed Sheeran, Metallica, Ben Iver, Mystery Jets, Adele, Bloc Party, Sam Smith, Ozomatli, Pharrell Williams, Imagine Dragons, The Arctic Monkeys, Susan Boyle, Crystal Castles, Avril Lavigne, Norah Jones, Beyonce, Anvil, Sum41, U2, Justin Bieber, Taylor Swift, and many other established and emerging foreign artists all sing in English (and other languages) and they have a good fanbase and sales in Japan.
+Finneas, Easy Life, Oliva Rodrigo, BTS, Ed Sheeran, Drake, The Weeknd, Metallica, Adele, Bloc Party, Sam Smith, Ozomatli, Pharrell Williams, Imagine Dragons, The Arctic Monkeys, Susan Boyle, Crystal Castles, Avril Lavigne, Norah Jones, Beyonce, Anvil, Sum41, U2, Justin Bieber, Taylor Swift, and many other established and emerging foreign artists all sing in English (and other languages) and they have a good fanbase and sales in Japan.
 So language is definitely not a barrier between consumers and foreign music.

-Sometimes people in the West are surprised when they find out that one of their own local bands is "big in Japan".
+Sometimes people in the West are surprised when they find out that one of their own country's bands is "big in Japan".
 Many people scoff at this distinction and the phrase "big in Japan" has become somewhat of a joke.
-But when you consider Japan is one of the world's largest music markets, even "small in Japan" can mean big revenues for that band.
-Surely, any indie band selling a few thousand downloads, and selling out shows in Japan does not consider it a joke.
+But when you consider Japan is one of the world's largest music markets, even "small in Japan" can mean fame and revenues for that band.
+Surely, any indie band with thousands or millions of streams from Japan, and selling out shows in Japan does not consider it a joke.
 They are probably laughing at all the other bands that have ignored Japan completely.

 There are bands and labels from all over the world (some that have not even set foot in Japan) that are selling a few hundred, some a few thousand, and some a few million dollars worth in music in Japan each year.
 They are hard-working bands and labels that are smart and understand the global music business.